Expressive aphasia

 Expressive aphasia (also known as Broca's aphasia) is a type of aphasia characterized by partial loss of the ability to produce language (spoken, manual, or written), although comprehension generally remains intact.
 A person with expressive aphasia will exhibit effortful speech.
 Speech generally includes important content words but leaves out function words that have more grammatical significance than physical meaning, such as prepositions and articles.
 This is known as "telegraphic speech".
 The person's intended message may still be understood, but their sentence will not be grammatically correct.
 In very severe forms of expressive aphasia, a person may only speak using single word utterances.
 Typically, comprehension is mildly to moderately impaired in expressive aphasia due to difficulty understanding complex grammar.
+A better way to describe aphasia is fluent or non-fluent rather than "expressive" or "receptive" given the typical presence of both expressive and receptive language deficits in all subtypes of aphasia.

 It is caused by acquired damage to the frontal regions of the brain, such as Broca's area.
 Expressive aphasia contrasts with receptive aphasia, in which patients are able to speak in grammatical sentences that lack semantic significance and generally also have trouble with comprehension.
 Expressive aphasia differs from dysarthria, which is typified by a patient's inability to properly move the muscles of the tongue and mouth to produce speech.
 Expressive aphasia also differs from apraxia of speech, which is a motor disorder characterized by an inability to create and sequence motor plans for conscious speech.